builtbyproxy/fastlane-plugin-retrieve-devices/README.md

 ### Running in your CLI
 the `retrieve_devices` plugin is able to be used the same as usual plugins.

-Run `fastlane action retrieve_devices` for the latest documentation, and then `fastlane run retrieve_devices` for an output of the devices attached to your fastlane certificate.
+Run `fastlane run retrieve_devices` for an output of the devices attached to your fastlane certificate.

 ## Example